overkilling/overkill-todo-monolith-api/README.md

 ### Running the application

+There are a few ways of running the application, from a quick and dirty way to running the "full stack".

-To quickly start the application from the cloned code, you can run the following:
+To quickly start the application from the cloned code, you can run the following (assuming you have a Postgres database already running):

 ```
 make run
 ```

-To run it through Docker, you can use the following `docker-compose` command (the `--build` will generate a new docker image):
+It is possible to also run it through docker, using `docker-compose`.
+The benefit is that it will also start up a database, although it will take a bit longer to build the image.
+The command is:

 ```
 docker-compose --build up
 ```

 There is also the [infrastructure repository](https://github.com/overkilling/overkill-todo-infrastructure), which contains instructions and code to run the whole application locally, including the frontend and the observability stack (`fluentd`, `elasticsearch`, etc).
+For more info, checkout the repo.

 ### Testing